nikolasscuro/multiphaseEulerFoamThermochimica/README.md

 This solver provides the bridge between computational fluid dynamics and computational thermodynamics to take under consideration chemical reaction for molten salts, and many other applications if programmed.
 This current solver was especifically designed for capability development between both codes.
 An example has been used and explained throughout the paper https://doi.org/10.1016/j.anucene.2023.110327

-Before using this code, I expect you have OF9 and Thermochimica installed
+Before using this code, I expect you to have OF9 and Thermochimica installed

-After clonning this project, some adjustments need to be made to make it work:
+Some adjustments are necessary to make this code work under a different condition rather than the published Demonstration Problem (Fluoride Volatility Process).
+I cannot guarantee it will work in different conditions, but the current principle works and has shown promising results when compared to experimental data:

 > I suggest clonning this solver, and compiling it in your Documents folder, create a MFEFT named folder and copy and paste the following folders from the original multiphaseEulerFoam V9 to there (phaseSystems, interfacialModels, interfacialCompositionModels).
 Both Thermochimica libraries (.a) you can copy and paste after compiling Thermochimica (give a search on Thermochimica's main folder, find it, copy and paste there).